-UN and regional Governments intensify efforts under new UN Regional Cooperation Framework
+UN And Regional Governments Intensify Efforts Under New UN Regional Cooperation Framework

 Despite myriad challenges, 2022 solidified regional progress, with 20 UN Agencies supporting development of 10 Country Implementation Plans, implementation of over 150 programme interventions, and the launch of 13 joint programmes across Barbados and the Eastern Caribbean.
 The MSDCF covers all the SDGs and supports Caribbean Governments in four strategic areas: shared prosperity/economic resilience; equality/ well-being /leaving no one behind; resilience to climate change/ sustainable natural resource management; and peace, safety, justice, and the rule of law.

-Minister of Social Development, St. Vincent and the Grenadines, Orando Brewster; Minister of Sustainable Development, Environment, Climate Action and Constituency Empowerment, St. Kitts and Nevis, Dr. Joyelle Clarke; Minister of Finance, Climate Resilience and Social Security, Commonwealth of Dominica, Dr. Irving McIntyre; Permanent Secretary in the Ministry of Foreign Affairs (MSDCF Focal Point), Antigua and Barbuda, Ambassador Anthony Liverpool; Special Envoy of the Premier, British Virgin Islands, Benito Wheatley; Premier and Minister of Finance, Montserrat, Joseph Farrell, were among key Government leaders providing country- specific highlights on successes, key implementation challenges and interventions that should be prioritized for 2023.
+Minister of Social Development, St. Vincent and the Grenadines, the Hon.
+Orando Brewster; Minister of Sustainable Development, Environment, Climate Action and Constituency Empowerment, St. Kitts and Nevis, the Hon.
+Dr. Joyelle Clarke; Minister of Finance, Climate Resilience and Social Security, Commonwealth of Dominica, the Hon.
+Dr. Irving McIntyre; Permanent Secretary in the Ministry of Foreign Affairs (MSDCF Focal Point), Antigua and Barbuda, Ambassador Anthony Liverpool; Special Envoy of the Premier, British Virgin Islands, Mr. Benito Wheatley; Premier and Minister of Finance, Montserrat, the Hon.
+Joseph Farrell, were among key Government leaders providing country- specific highlights on successes, key implementation challenges and interventions that should be prioritized for 2023.